S.M.A.K. Museum, March, 2024

 Sarajevo, Bosnia and Herzegovina, July 2024

-The ‘Why Remember?’ conference 2024 will address the complex and contested questions that face post-conflict societies.
+The ‘Why Remember?’ conference 2024 addressed the complex and contested questions that face post-conflict societies.
 What should we remember, what should we forget, and, ultimately, why?
 How can traumatic pasts be engaged with in the present in productive ways?
 It will explore the role of publicly visible memory and its potential impact on issues such as reconciliation and healing in the wake of conflict and how, either consciously or unconsciously, memory processes shape the present and the future.
 These questions of memory (and forgetting) are intensely political and have far-reaching consequences, and thus these debates are vital to institutions of cultural memory that engage with the past to make sense of the present and build a more peaceful future.

 University of Arts, London, March, 2024